ONLYOFFICE/office-js-api/Word/ApiParagraph/Methods/GetSpacingBefore.md

 # GetSpacingBefore

-Returns the spacing before value of the current paragraph.<br>Inherited From: [ApiParaPr#GetSpacingBefore](../../ApiParaPr/Methods/GetSpacingBefore.md)
+Returns the spacing before value of the current paragraph.

 ## Syntax